tc39/proposal-arraybuffer-base64/README.md

 An options bag argument for the base64 methods allows specifying the alphabet as either `base64` or `base64url`.

-When encoding, the options bag also allows specifying `strict: false` (the default) or `strict: true`.
+When decoding, the options bag also allows specifying `strict: false` (the default) or `strict: true`.
 When using `strict: false`, whitespace is legal and padding is optional.
 When using `strict: true`, whitespace is forbidden and standard padding (including any overflow bits in the last character being 0) is enforced - i.e., only [canonical](https://datatracker.ietf.org/doc/html/rfc4648#section-3.5) encodings are allowed.

 ## Streaming